taksan/grafana-lab/README.md

 - ✅ Monitoring application behavior in real-time

 ### Logs with Loki
-- ✅ Configuring Promtail for log collection
+- ✅ Configuring Promtail as a GELF listener
-- ✅ Using Docker service discovery for automatic log collection
+- ✅ Using GELF protocol for structured log shipping
-- ✅ Parsing structured JSON logs
+- ✅ Parsing nested JSON from GELF messages
 - ✅ Writing LogQL queries for log analysis
 - ✅ Label-based log indexing and filtering
+- ✅ Extracting container metadata from GELF

 ### Visualization with Grafana
 - ✅ Creating custom Grafana dashboards